 As a result, switch A and switch C will also receive the broadcast frame generated by switch B. Also, switch C will also generate a broadcast frame for switch B and switch A. This will result in a loop that will consume all the available bandwidth and can lead to the shutting down of a network.

 A device can receive multiple copies of the same frame if a frame arrives from different network segments at the same time.

 Here is a small topology in which a router is connected with 2 switches.
-Switch A is connected to host A and switch C. On the other hand, switch B is connected to switch C and host B. Suppose, if host A wants to send a unicast frame to router then it will forward out the frame to switch A. Switch A in turn forward out it to router and switch C. At this time, router will receive the packet.
+Switch A is connected to host A and switch C. On the other hand, switch B is connected to switch C and host B. Suppose, if host A wants to send a unicast frame to the router then it will forward out the frame to switch A. Switch A in turn forward out it to the router and switch C. At this time, the router will receive the packet.